uditjuneja/Learn-Multithreading/README.md

 # Learn-Multithreading
 Course on multi threading in Python

 Multithreading is a way of achieving multitasking.
+However, most often beginners confuse multi-threading with multi-processing.

+At the core of computing in operating systems, tasks are executed either of the two ways, Processes and Threads.

+In layman terms, Process is just a program in execution.
+Any process has 3 basic components:
+        - The program itself
+        - The data associated with that program (variables, buffers, etc.)
+        - The state of the program being executed (State of process)[https://en.wikipedia.org/wiki/Process_state]

 So what is thread?